dojo/docs/dojox/form/manager.rst

 * `_ValueMixin <dojox/form/manager/_ValueMixin>`_

   *Optional.* Provides a unified way to access (get/set) a value of any controlled element.
 Provides group-get/set functionality as well.
-This is one of the most popular mixins.
+This is one of the most useful mixins.

 * `_EnableMixin <dojox/form/manager/_EnableMixin>`_